YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/R/p2_lysine-rich-domain-LCMS/p2-4-diagnostic-ions.md

   data](#244-analyse-hydroxylation-sites-without-di-data)
 - [2.4.5 Analyse hydroxylation sites with
   DI](#245-analyse-hydroxylation-sites-with-di)
-- [2.5.6 Analyse hydroxylation sites with DI and iterations data](#256-analyse-hydroxylation-sites-with-di-and-iterations-data)
-- [2.4.7 Comparison of data without and with DI consideration](#247-comparison-of-data-without-and-with-di-consideration)
+- [2.4.6 Comparison of data without and with DI consideration](#246-comparison-of-data-without-and-with-di-consideration)
-- [2.4.8 Comparison of hydroxylation site class (MQ_DI) vs methionine presence with diagnostic peak](#248-comparison-of-hydroxylation-site-class-mq_di-vs-methionine-presence-with-diagnostic-peak)
+- [2.4.7 Comparison of hydroxylation site class (MQ_DI) vs methionine presence with diagnostic peak](#247-comparison-of-hydroxylation-site-class-mq_di-vs-methionine-presence-with-diagnostic-peak)
-- [2.4.9 Comparison of hydroxylation site class (MQ_DI_it) vs methionine presence with diagnostic peak](#249-comparison-of-hydroxylation-site-class-mq_di_it-vs-methionine-presence-with-diagnostic-peak)
-- [2.4.10 Comparison with previous PNAS 2022
+- [2.4.8 Comparison with previous PNAS 2022
-  paper](#2410-comparison-with-previous-pnas-2022-paper)
+  paper](#248-comparison-with-previous-pnas-2022-paper)
-- [2.4.11 Number of hydroxylation sites and proteins identified in PNAS2022 and new workflow](#2411-number-of-hydroxylation-sites-and-proteins-identified-in-pnas2022-and-new-workflow)
+- [2.4.9 Number of hydroxylation sites and proteins identified in PNAS2022 and new workflow](#249-number-of-hydroxylation-sites-and-proteins-identified-in-pnas2022-and-new-workflow)
-- [2.4.12 Analyse serine, threonine and tyrosine phosphorylation sites with DI data](#2412-analyse-serine-threonine-and-tyrosine-phosphorylation-sites-with-di-data)
 - [Session information](#session-information)

 This script examines how the use of diagnostic ions improve the analysis